Skip to content

 If you would like this Zap to update the information for existing subscribers in your Mailchimp account, make sure to select Yes in the Update Existing field.

-Please note that any changed data that comes in for an existing subscriber—such as name, email, or address—will overwrite whatever information is already listed in the existing Mailchimp contact.
-If you select No in the Update Existing field, the Zap will stop and not add a duplicate subscriber if one already exists.
+Note: If you select Yes in the Update Existing field, any changed data that comes in for an existing subscriber—such as name, email, or address—will overwrite whatever information is already listed in the existing Mailchimp contact.
+If you select No, the Zap will stop and not add a duplicate subscriber if one already exists.

 The Audience page in a Mailchimp account with an email added to the Zapier subscriber list.